Vibha04p/sql-product-analytics/notes/saas_schema.md

 - past_due
 - paused

-The values are consistently formatted with no duplicate spellings or inconsistent casing.
+Querying the data showed that these values are consistently formatted, with no inconsistent casing or duplicate spellings observed.

 ### 5. What subscription event types exist?

+**Answer:**

 Seven event types were identified: